MLSurvival/RegCox/README.md

 library(devtools)

-//Install 'survcomp' package seperately as this package is not available on cran.
+//Install 'survcomp' package separately as this package is not available on CRAN.

 source("https://bioconductor.org/biocLite.R")